dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-overview.md

 1. Retrieving secrets using the Dapr secrets API in the application code.
 1. Optionally, referencing secrets in Dapr component files.

+Note: Dapr currently, by default, enables a built-in kubernetes secret store in kubernetes mode.
+But, considering that an application developer may not want to use any Secrets API or may want to use a different Secret Store, there should be an option to disable the default kubernetes secret store as well.
+That is why a new setting `disable-builtin-k8s-secret-store` is provided, which can be set to `true`, if required.
+By default, it is kept as `false` to not disturb the on-going default behavior of Dapr.

 ## Setting up a secret store

 See [Setup secret stores]({{< ref howto-secrets.md >}}) for guidance on how to setup a secret store with Dapr.